 so $f_{\pm}(ge^{i\theta T_{3}})=e^{\pm i\theta}f_{\pm}(g)$.
 This gives a remarkable identification \beq ~&\curly H_0=(\curly H_{\Gamma\bk G})/\hat{C}_0=L^2_{1/2}(X)\oplus L^2_{-1/2}(X)\oplus \cH_{F,\mathfrak k}. \eeq Here $L^2_m(X)$ for $m\in\frac{1}{2}\ZZ$ is the Hilbert space of functions on $\HH$ satisfying

-and square integrable on a fundamental domain of $\Gamma$ in $\HH$ with respect to the hyperbolic area form $y^{-2}dxdy$ (see Appendix \ref{A}), and $\cH_{F,\mathfrak k},$ is the fermionic Hilbert space along $\mathfrak k$.\footnote{Although $d_{\mathfrak k}=1$, we can innocuously extend the definition of the fermionic Hilbert space as discussed in \cite{Choi:2021yuz}. } Restriction of $\Delta$ to the subspaces $L^2_{\pm 1/2}(X)$ coincides with Maass-Laplacians of weight $\pm 1/2$ (see Appendix \ref{A}).
-In other words, the system describes the Maass Laplacians $D_{\pm\frac{1}{2}}$ of weight $\pm 1/2$ on $X$, together with a single free Majorana fermion along $\mathfrak k$ direction.
+and square integrable on a fundamental domain of $\Gamma$ in $\HH$ with respect to the hyperbolic area form $y^{-2}dxdy$ (see Appendix \ref{A}), and $\cH_{F,\mathfrak k},$ is the fermionic Hilbert space along $\mathfrak k$.\footnote{Although $d_{\mathfrak k}=1$, we can innocuously extend the definition of the fermionic Hilbert space as discussed in \cite{Choi:2021yuz}. } Restriction of $\Delta$ to the subspaces $L^2_{\pm 1/2}(X)$ coincides with the Maass Laplacians of weight $\pm 1/2$ (see Appendix \ref{A}).
+In other words, the quantum system corresponding to the Lagrangian $\mathcal{L}_{0}$ describes the Maass Laplacians $D_{\pm\frac{1}{2}}$ of weights $\pm 1/2$ on $X$, together with a single free Majorana fermion along $\mathfrak k$ direction.

-However, this system, arising from the Lagrangian \eqref{Lagrangian}, is actually anomalous!
-Namely, since $-I \in \Gamma$, we see that for $m=\pm 1/2$ putting $\gamma=-I$ into \eqref{weight-m} gives $f(z)=-f(z)$, so $f(z)=0$ and instead of $L_{\pm 1/2}^2(X)$ we get a $0$-dimensional space $\{0\}$.
+However, the quantum system associated with the Lagrangian $\mathcal{L}_{0}$ is actually anomalous!
+Namely, since $-I \in \Gamma$, we see that for $m=\pm 1/2$ putting $\gamma=-I$ into \eqref{weight-m} gives $f(z)=-f(z)$, so $f(z)=0$ and instead of $L_{\pm 1/2}^2(X)$ we get a zero dimensional space $\{0\}$.